 How to activate the NMI

-As soon as we have activated the NMI (within a few working days) and any address database users have processed this, the number of mailings should drop.
+As soon as KVK has activated the NMI (within a few working days) and the address database users have processed this, the number of mailings should drop.
 Address database users are required to process the NMI in their databases.